-Received: 06 Mar 2024 Received in revised form: 18 Oct 2024 Accepted: 29 Dec 2024 Available online: 30 Jan 2025 tion pattern.4 In the presence of atypical cerebral motor lateralization, stronger right hemispheric activation is observed in left-handed use, and the bilateral activation pattern is more than normal in right-handed use.4 The direction and typing of structural and behavioral asymmetries are mostly based on these contexts; approximately 90% of people are right-handed dominant, but the severity of dominance can vary.^{3,5} Atypical lateralization, on the other hand, is an uncommon picture in the population, and it has been reported that approximately 10.6% of the population is left-handed dominant, and 9.3% is mixed dominant.^{3,5}
+Received: 06 Mar 2024 Received in revised form: 18 Oct 2024 Accepted: 29 Dec 2024 Available online: 30 Jan 2025

+1307-7384 / Copyright © 2025 Turkey Association of Physical Medicine and Rehabilitation Specialist Physicians.
+Production and hosting by Türkiye Klinikleri.
+This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0/). tion pattern.
+In the presence of atypical cerebral motor lateralization, stronger right hemispheric activation is observed in left-handed use, and the bilateral activation pattern is more than normal in right-handed use.
+The direction and typing of structural and behavioral asymmetries are mostly based on these contexts; about 90% of people are right-handed dominant, but the severity of dominance can vary.
+Atypical lateralization, on the other hand, is an uncommon picture in the population, and it has been reported that approximately 10.6% of the population is left-handed dominant.